Poussinou/FLOSS-Games-on-Steam/README.md

 # Free and Open-source Games - Steam

-Here is a list of open source games that are available on [Steam](https://store.steampowered.com/).
+Here is a list of free/libre and open source games that are available on [Steam](https://store.steampowered.com/).
 Enjoy !
 Improve the list if you know another one !

 Most of the time, the games here are totally FLOSS, where every assets, ressource files, source code, etc are free and open-source.
 Some games here need an original ressource file to be played (or they are included in the Steam release but not in the floss source code), even if they are on Steam.
-It means, some games listed here are open source game engine where you have to own a copy of the game to play it because the ressources needed to play obvioulsy aren't open source.
+It means, some games listed here are open source game engine where you have to own a copy of the game to play it because the ressources needed to play sometimes aren't open source.

 * ### Amnesia: A Machine for Pigs
 [Game on Steam](https://store.steampowered.com/app/239200/Amnesia_A_Machine_for_Pigs/) | [Source Code](https://github.com/FrictionalGames/AmnesiaAMachineForPigs) | [Website](http://www.aamfp.com/info)